shawwwn/Super-Duper-Hyper-Ultra-Power-Saving-NAS/README.md

 # edit /etc/modprobe.d/nas_pm.conf
 make uninstall
 ```
-The module shall be installed as a system module to run at every boot.
+Module will be installed as a system module to run at every boot.

 **Manual Install:**
 ```bash